Loading...

 Before we upload your files via FTP or cPanel's File Manager, we need to set up your FTP accounts first.
 Click on the link below for the instructions in creating an FTP account in cPanel.

 An FTP account is used for uploading and managing files on your website.
 It is automatically created in cPanel when you sign up for hosting, create a cPanel, create an addon domain or subdomain, or enable anonymous FTP.
-So, by default, you already have an FTP account in your cPanel.
+By default, you already have an FTP account in your cPanel.
 Use your cPanel username and password to log in to it.

 You can create new FTP accounts to give access to other users without giving them your cPanel and billing login credentials.
 For each additional FTP account created, you can also give each user different access levels by assigning the user to a specific directory only.